gwansikk/query-adaptor/README.md

 ## Features

 - **Instance Management**: Query Fetch allows you to create multiple instances, each with different settings.
 This makes it easy to manage integrations with various API endpoints or services.
-- **Request and Response Logging**: Logs all requests and responses for easier debugging and monitoring.
 - **Automatic Retries**: Automatically retries requests in case of network errors or server issues.
 - **Request Cancellation**: Provides the ability to cancel unnecessary requests.
 - **Token Management**: Automatically refreshes authentication tokens when they expire and retries the request.